-Sometimes when parents search for homeschool programs, what they are really looking for is a meet up group.
+Sometimes when parents ask what are the best homeschool programs, what they are really looking for is a homeschool group for meetups.

-To find a local homeschool program or meet up (or even just a homeschool summer program), start with the library and search Facebook groups for your area.
+To find a local homeschool program or meet up (or even just a homeschool summer program), start with the library or search Facebook homeschooling groups for your area.

-As you can see, the phrase “homeschool programs” can mean many different things based on who you are talking to or what you are looking for.
+As you can see, the phrase best home school program can mean many different things based on who you are talking to or your current homeschool learning needs.

-It most often means a homeschool method, specific curriculum, or that people are looking for the best homeschool online program.
+It can mean a homeschool method, specific curriculum, or that people are looking for the best homeschool online program.

 Before you sign up for a homeschool program, be sure that you are getting exactly what you need!